pangiann/CTF_challenges/got2learnlibc/README.md

 ![Screenshot from 2019-10-10 20-18-41](https://user-images.githubusercontent.com/37578272/66591261-30a3a500-eb9b-11e9-8f19-ee371e928962.png)

 That's the situation in the stack before calling RET instruction.
 When ret instruction is executed we jump to system() and ret address is poped.
 So esp  increases by 4 bytes.
-So, now we are 4 bytes away of 1st argument of system.
+At this time, we are 4 bytes away of 1st argument of system.
 Then we have the prologue of system() :
 ```asm
 push ebp